Celebrets and Latin Conversation

 9 This is reference to a famous satirical work, Father Tom and the Pope: Or A Night in the Vatican, first published in 1861 and available at Archive.org.

-10 Literally in Latin “it’s true for you”, but often rendered as “but for you…”, that is, how the Liturgiologist would speak Latin to the Bishop as opposed in Rome itself!
+10 Literally in Latin “it’s true for you... (but not for me)”, and often rendered as “but for you…”, that is, how the Liturgiologist would speak Latin to the Bishop as opposed in Rome itself!
+It's possible though that this may also be a play on the Hiberno-English phrase of "True for you" from the Gaelic "Is fior dhuit!"

 11 The mentioned decree is the Apostolic Constitution, Deus scientiarum Dominus, promulgated by Pope Pius XI in 1931 concerning the education provided in Catholic universities and ecclesiastical faculties.
 An English commentary can be read here while the official Latin version can be read at the Vatican’s website.